The quality of questions you’re asking yourself determines the quality of your life.

-Oura ring – this is the best and the most accurate consumer-level sleep tracker currently available on the market.
+Oura ring – as far as I know, this is the best and the most accurate consumer-level sleep tracker currently available on the market.
 Yes, it’s far from perfect, but if you don’t have access to a sleep lab, this is the best option.
-With a body temperature sensor, infrared LEDs, 3D accelerometer, and gyroscope, it tracks your actual sleep time, sleep cycles (REM, deep, light), HRV score, resting heart rate, respiratory rate, and other things, allowing you to see how are you actually doing at a glance.
+With a body temperature sensor, infrared LEDs, 3D accelerometer, and gyroscope, it tracks your actual sleep time, sleep cycles (REM, deep, light), HRV score, resting heart rate, respiratory rate, and other things, allowing you to see how are you actually sleep at a glance.

-Manta Sleep Mask – the best sleep mask that I’ve tried (and I’ve tested lots of them).
+Manta Sleep Mask – the best sleep mask that I’ve tested so far (and I’ve tested quite a few of them).
 It’s highly adjustable, ridiculously comfortable, and offers 100% blackout.

-– Sleep gadgets that I don’t use yet because they don’t fit into my suitcase:
+Sleep gadgets that I don’t use, but only because they don’t fit into my suitcase:

 The Pod by Eight Sleep – the ultimate biohacker’s mattress.
 Combines chiliPad’s temperature control capability with sleep tracking and a premium memory foam.